 in appealing for support of the civic association for the mass meeting

-move, designed to create a position with pay for some Republican
+designed to create a position with pay for some Republican organization

-director there are children in more than 500 families who obtained milk
+there are children in more than 500 families who obtained milk that was

 said.
 "The purpose of the mass meeting is to bring forcibly to the